domw30/typescript-todo/README.md

 I'd like to be able to delete a todo.
 ```

 (NB: There is currently no functionality for Todos to be permanently stored.
-If the user refreshes the web page, the Todos will be lost)
+If the user refreshes the web page, the Todos will be lost.)